dwijnand/sbt-travisci/README.md

 ## Detail

-`crossScalaVersions in ThisBuild` will be automatically set to the scala versions in `.travis.yml`.
+`crossScalaVersions in ThisBuild` will be automatically set to the scala versions in `.travis.yml`.  `scalaVersion in ThisBuild` will be automatically set to the `last` version in `crossScalaVersions`, and so by default, SBT will assume you want to develop under the *last* version listed in `.travis.yml`.

+Additionally, the `isTravisBuild` setting is defined to be a `Boolean` flag which is `true` iff the current build is running under Travis.

 ## Dependencies